fluencelabs/docs/docs/build-mvm/quickstarts/your_first_lambda.md

 Eventually, we'll deploy that module to the network for serverless usage.
 But before we do that, lets quickly review testing options with respect to both local and remote.
 Running defective code in serverless can be an expensive undertaking as billing is commensurate with execution and a run-away service, fro example, can be rather costly.
 Hence, testing is of even greater importance.
 The Fluence toolchain supports interactive and non-interactive testing of your Fluence Lambdas using [Marine Repl](https://crates.io/crates/mrepl) or the [marine-rs-test-sdk](https://crates.io/crates/mrepl).
 For our purposes, we'll constrain ourself to the REPL.
 See the [testing section](../how-to/test.md) for a comprehensive review of both tooling and strategy.

 Back to the task at hand.
-We created some code, well inherited it from the *quickstart* template, and compiled it to wasm32-wasi.
+We created some code, well, inherited it from the *quickstart* template, and compiled it to wasm32-wasi.
 So now what?
-Well, before we do anything else, we want to know if our *hello* functions works.
-For that we use the Marine Repl which we can start up using the Fluence CLI: `fluence service repl mYService`.
-Again, if you haven't used MREPL yet, the CLI will download and install it for you.

-You should see something similar to this:
+Well, before we do anything else, we want to know if our *hello* function works.
+For that we use the Marine REPL.
+Use to the Fluence CLI to srat it up: `fluence service repl mYService`.
+If you haven't used the REPL yet, the CLI will download and install it for you.
+Once the installation is complete, you should see something similar to this:

 ```bash
 # Making sure service and modules are downloaded and built...